pulumi/pulumi-kubernetes-operator/docs/stacks.md

         <td><b><a href="#stackspecgitauthaccesstoken">accessToken</a></b></td>
         <td>object</td>
         <td>
           ResourceRef identifies a resource from which information can be loaded.
-Environment variables, files on the filesystem, Kubernetes secrets and literal strings are currently supported.<br/>
+Environment variables, files on the filesystem, Kubernetes Secrets and literal strings are currently supported.<br/>
         </td>
         <td>false</td>
       </tr><tr>